 MKB Law has significant experience in advising clients about the landlord/tenant relationship and property rights in general.

-I work closely with my colleagues in the commercial property department to provide wide ranging advice in respect of issues affecting clients on a daily basis.
+Our Litigation team works closely with our colleagues in the commercial property department to provide wide-ranging advice in respect of issues affecting clients on a daily basis.
 Where required, MKB Law has significant experience in applying to the Lands Tribunal and to the Courts to enforce our clients’ rights.